chdmitr/fail2ban-geo-exporter/README.md

 https://github.com/vdcloudcraft/fail2ban-geo-exporter#readme

 # Changes
 - Added the ability to receive geo-information about IP from https://ipapi.co/.
-It takes time to poll the current list when starting the exporter
+It takes time to poll the current list when starting the exporter (**need to register to get access_key**)
 - Disabled grouping
 - Changed sqlite database query logic to fail2ban default socket request `/var/run/fail2ban/fail2ban.sock`